Kitware/CMake/Help/prop_tgt/VS_WINRT_COMPONENT.rst

 ``_WINRT_DLL`` preprocessor macro.

 .. note::
-  Behavior is not defined for targets with source files that compile as any language other than ``CXX``.

   Currently this is implemented only by Visual Studio generators.
   Support may be added to other generators in the future.